tonymullen/ups-website/src/partials/f16ics/hw/hw11-description.html.md

   * `getTestScore` that accepts the test number parameter and returns the score for that test
   * `average` that returns the student's average score for the three tests
   * `toString` should be modified such that it includes test scores and average in the description of the student.
   * `Student` constructor should be overloaded such that you can either create a student object with parameters for the three test scores *or* create a student without test scores and have the scores' values initializes as zeros.
 We talked about method overloading in class a few weeks ago, but read section 7.8 to refresh your memory.
+The `Student` constructor should also set the student's `address` value to an object of class `Address`.

 * Create a class called `Course` that represents a course taken at a school.
 The course should include an `ArrayList` of `Student` objects representing the students enrolled in the course.
 Provide the following methods:
   * `Course` the constructor should accept a string with the name of the course.